 Valparaiso University Law School is committed to fostering a community of students, faculty, and staff who value inclusiveness and welcome an active exchange of ideas acknowledging that a wide range of beliefs and expression is crucial to academic excellence.

-Our commitment to enrolling a student body that reflects a variety of backgrounds, experiences, and points of view is reflected in our student profile and our support of the Indiana Conference for Legal Education Opportunity.
-Most noticeably, the law school supports cultural and special interest student organizations that value diversity in its many forms and actively seek to enrich the community dialogue.
+Our commitment to enrolling a student body that reflects a variety of backgrounds, experiences, and points of view is reflected in our student profile and our support of the Indiana Conference for Legal Education Opportunity (ICLEO).
+Most noticeably, the Law School supports cultural and special interest student organizations that value diversity in its many forms and actively seek to enrich the community dialogue.

 Valparaiso Law’s Office of Student Relations facilitates our students’ learning environment through supporting extra-academic student activities as well as focusing on key aspects of student life.